KLSGIT-WGCS/VishwaCTF-2023/writeups/web/eeezzy.md

 **GET /?username=&password[]=&submit=Login HTTP/2**

-for example if its challenge.com/?username=admin&password=admin&submit=Login i changed it to challenge.com/?username=&password[]=&submit=Login
+For example if the url is challenge.com/?username=admin&password=admin&submit=Login it will look like challenge.com/?username=&password[]=&submit=Login after changing

-Here is the flag in the form of error
+Here is the flag in the form of error.

 <img width="1436" alt="image" src="https://user-images.githubusercontent.com/121932742/231860272-a9c5e469-4bfa-4c24-a8d8-34b529592302.png">